In Ecuador, you can have it all…but it doesn’t come without sacrifice.

 Want to learn more?
 Here’s how you can:

-We’re also making copies of the seminar workbook, PowerPoint and visual presentations.
-And you get the complete dossier we give to each attendee when they showed up here in Quito for the International Living Live and Invest in Ecuador Seminar.
+- We’re also making copies of the conference workbook, PowerPoint and visual presentations.
+And you get the complete dossier we gave to each attendee when they showed up here in Quito for the International Living 2013 Fast-Track Ecuador: Lifestyle and Opportunity Conference.

-We call it our Fast Track Ecuador Package.
-And we guarantee it will show you how to fast track your plans of moving to…or investing in… our #1 retirement destination—Ecuador.
+We call it our 2013 Fast-Track Ecuador Package.
+And we guarantee it will show you how to fast track your plans of moving to… or investing in… our #1 retirement destination—Ecuador.

-The full price to attend this sold-out exclusive event was $1,095—but you can secure yourself a copy of the Fast Track Ecuador Package for only $199…a mere fraction of what attendees paid to join us here in Quito.
+The full price to attend this sold-out exclusive event was $1,095—but you can secure yourself a copy of the 2013 Fast-Track Ecuador Package for only $199…a mere fraction of what attendees paid to join us here in Quito.

-To sweeten the deal, we’re throwing in a $100 voucher toward the next Live and Invest in Ecuador Seminar.
-Use it to attend next year’s live program (or any future event or seminar you may be interested in).
+To sweeten the deal, we’re throwing in a $100 voucher toward the next Fast-Track Ecuador: Lifestyle and Opportunity Conference.
+Use it to attend next year’s live program (or any future event or conference you may be interested in).

 But, this is a limited-time offer only.

-Once the Fast Track Ecuador Package is available for download and the initial orders have been placed, we’ll increase the price to $349.
+Once the 2013 Fast-Track Ecuador Package is available for download and the initial orders have been placed, we’ll increase the price.

 The discounted price includes: